-Docker is an implementation of Container Technology.
+An implementation of Container Technology.

-Lets take a step back and understand that one liner.
+Did I just explained one term (Docker) with another term (Container).
+Well, Lets take a step back and understand that one liner.

-To understand Containers, lets see how we used to deploy application on a hardware.
-Traditionally we used to,
+To understand Container Technology, lets discuss how we used to deploy application on a hardware.

 In above approach we need to install OS on each hypervisor partition which has following drawbacks,

 Also, We can’t afford to install 2-3 apps on a single partition